 Course Educational Objectives (CEOs): The students will be able

-- To understand the basic psychological processes and their applications in everyday life. - To impart the students with the advanced developmental, social, and experimental psychology. - To understand and analyze the behavior of individuals and mental health management. - To study the recent theoretical advancements and promote practical applications of the same.
+- To study the basic psychological processes and their applications in everydaylife. - Toimpartthestudentswiththeadvanceddevelopmental,social,andexperim ental psychology. - To analyze the behavior of individuals and mental healthmanagement. - Tostudytherecenttheoreticaladvancementsandpromotepracticalapplicati onsof thesame.

 Course Outcomes (COs): The student should be able: